 Here is the first tweet:

 When Christ came to America, it was to a region later known as New England.
 In 1620 the Pilgrims actually landed at Provincetown, not Plymouth.
-They anchored and 2 weeks to long-boat around the area to scout a suitable harbor and settling spot.
-That ended up being Plymouth, and they later expanded to Boston and Cambridge.
+They anchored and took 2 weeks to long-boat around the area to scout a suitable harbor and final settling spot.
+That ended up being Plymouth, and they later expanded outward to Boston and Cambridge.

 The Puritans later spanned out across the region, bringing Jesus with them.
-The reason they left Holland and England was to find a place where they could worship in peace, and they came here to do so.
+The reason they left Holland and England was to find a place where they could worship in peace, and they came to the new world to do so.
 The fire was in their belly and Jesus was in their heart and evangelism was on their mind.
 With that, by 1636 they had begun a College, established for the express purpose of educating young men in Christian ways and doctrine, so as to become godly leaders of families and good witnesses to the natives for His name.
 That University was Harvard.
 Princeton and Yale soon followed.